reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

 Folios support rebalancing trades via Dutch Auction over an exponential decay curve between two prices.
-Control flow over the trade is shared between two parties, with a `TRADE_PROPOSER` approving trades and a `TRADE_CURATOR` opening them.
+Control flow over the trade is shared between two parties, with a `TRADE_PROPOSER` approving trades in advance and a `TRADE_CURATOR` opening them, optionally providing some amount of additional detail.

 `TRADE_PROPOSER` is expected to be the timelock of the fast-moving trade governor associated with the Folio.